-Management Consulting Group PLC provides professional services across a wide range of industries and sectors via the Alexander Proudfoot practice.
+Management Consulting Group PLC provides professional services across a wide range of industries and sectors via the Proudfoot practice.

 The Group's strategy is to exploit the platform provided by its existing operations in order to drive revenue and margin growth in its current operating businesses.
 Management believes that the geographical spread of the business and its global office infrastructure will support an increase in its operational activity.

 2011 Ineum Consulting and Kurt Salmon Associates merged to become Kurt Salmon, a stronger, more global consultancy business.